 4. He feuds with fighters

-Their feud got to a point where they almost settled it inside the octagon.
+They almost settled it inside the octagon.
 Although that fight never materialized, the two men still insult each other to this day.

 5. Don’t believe his lies

-One of the most famous memes when it comes to the UFC is about White’s habit of lying.
+One of the most famous memes when it comes to UFC is about White’s habit of lying.
 He’s lied so much in the past that fans have a hard time taking his word seriously.

 These were just some examples of how often Dana White will lie to the public about things regarding the organization.